dpatel12/CMPT-120-Data-Processing-Assignment/README.md

 The input file can contain any number of names, and any number of responses.
 However, the number of responses per name must be the same for all names.
 For example, if NameA had responded to 10 questions then any consecutive responder must have also responded to 10 questions as well.

-From the input file, we were tasked with analyzing the similarity of responses between any pairs of students, with us having to output:
+From the input file, we were tasked with analyzing the similarity of responses between any pairs of students, with us having to print:
 | Percentage/number of similar responses between a pair of students | Message to output to user |
 | --- | ---|
 | If 90% of the responses were the same between the students (same number in the same column) | Output "really have a lot in common (>90%)!" |
 | If 50% or more of the responses were the same | Output "have about half opinions in common!" |
 | 2 or more responses to questions were the same | Output "have just a few opinions in common (<50%)" |
 | Less than 2 responses the same | Output "have nothing in common!" |

+After printing the designated text to the user, the mean response value was calculated per student and was outputted to a different .csv file in the following format:
+> NameA 2.85714285714285\
+> NameB 2.85714285714285\
+> NameC 2.142857143

+With the student's name beside their corresponding mean response value.
+An example input file can be found as **IN_all_data.txt** and the corresponding output file as **OUT_perstudent.csv**.